 The qualities of a democratic leader

-While all leadership styles require the leader to be intelligent, democratic leadership has a unique call for this trait of good leadership.
-The leader must provide enough background information for the subordinates to guarantee they are well equipped to make the right choices.
+Yes, every style of leadership calls for intelligence but democratic leadership has a unique need for this trait of good leadership.
+The leader has the responsibility of providing sufficient knowledge/information on a topic to their subordinates to make sure they are well equipped to make the right choices about that given topic.

 However intelligence for democratic leader is more than just professional industry knowledge, they need to have a lot of emotional intelligence too to ensure the team works well together.
 It’s not easy to keep people working smoothly together in an environment where everyone has the ability and responsibility to voice their opinion.